abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *verum ubi correptum manibus vinclisque tenebis,* 405
 | *tum variae eludent species atque ora ferarum.*

+- *tenebit* from *teneo, tenere, tenui, tentus* is 2nd singular future active indicative, meaning to hold.
+- *eludent* from *eludo, eludere, elusi, elusus* is 3rd plural future active indicative, meaning to mock.

-But when you will hold the man having been seized by means of your hands and chains, then various species will mock you and the mouth of the beast.
+      However when you will hold the having been seized man with your hands and chains, then the various appearances and faces of wild beasts will mock you.

 | *fiet enim subito sus horridus atraque tigris*
 | *squamosusque draco et fulva cervice leaena,*
 | *aut acrem flammae sonitum dabit atque ita vinclis*
 | *excidet, aut in aquas tenuis dilapsus abibit.* 410

+- *fiet* from *fio, feri, factus sum* is 3rd singular future active indicative, meaning to become.

-For of a sudden he will become a bristly boar, a deadly tiger, a scaly serpent, or a lioness with tawny neck; or he will give forth the fierce roar of flame, and thus slip from his fetters, or he will melt into fleeting water and be gone.
+      For suddenly he will become a wild pig and a black tiger and a scaly dragon and a lioness with a tawny neck, or he will give a sharp sound of flame and will thus escape from his chains, or he, having melted away into thin water, will go away.

 | *sed quanto ille magis formas se vertet in omnis*
 | *tam tu, nate, magis contende tenacia vincla,*
 | *donec talis erit mutato corpore qualem*
 | *videris incepto tegeret cum lumina somno.'*

-But the more he turn himself into all shapes, the more, my son, should you tighten his fetters, until after his last changes of body he become such as you saw when he closed his eyes at the beginning of slumber.”
+      but the more that man will turn himself into all shapes then the more you, son, draw tight the clinging chains, until, with his body changed, he will be such as you saw as when he was covering his eyes in having been begun sleep.

 | *Haec ait et liquidum ambrosiae diffundit odorem,* 415
 | *quo totum nati corpus perduxit; at illi*